casagou/joa/index.md

 # EXPERIENCE

+## Senior Systems/ Project Engineer

+### MDA | Brampton (ON), Canada | February 2022 — Present

+* Performs systems engineering functions and acts as project authority for on-orbit and planetary robotic systems to conduct space operations.
+* Lead and coordinate day-to-day execution of the multi-disciplinary project team, in support of the Program Manager, to meet technical, schedule requirements and budget constraints.
+* Ensure ongoing project team coordination and communication, especially across disciplines, to ensure full buy-in to project objectives.
+Work to resolve any issues and ensure team buy-in.
+* Develop high-level system requirements based on end-user needs and stated requirements.
+* Apply engineering knowledge to large and complex projects in the design, development, test, integration, verification, validation and operation of complex, specialized products and technologies;
+* Analyze and decompose systems-level requirements and allocate requirements and design margin across subsystem elements.
+* Advocate for design to cost, design for test, and design for manufacture approach throughout the organization for effective productization of commercial space systems.
+* Drive the development of system architecture, design and interface documentation.
+* Develop and ensure proper documentation of technical and interface requirements throughout all project phases.
+* Develop and ensure proper documentation of high-level system and subsystem design.
+* Perform trade studies, analyses, and modelling to support requirements and system development.
+* Create and maintain system budgets.
+* Identify, assess and handle project risks.
+* Provide technical leadership and review support.
+* Develop test plans and procedures for verification and validation of system requirements.
+* Coordinate and support integration and testing activities.
+* Develop verification and test plans.
+* Understand and assess design issues, determine appropriate resolutions, and work with the team to address them.
+* Troubleshoot system behaviour anomalies, determine root cause, and the appropriate technical resolution.
+* Review, analyze, and interpret telemetry from deployed systems with context and understanding of the systems development life cycle.
+* Collaborate with project managers and business stakeholders to maintain project schedules and budgets while accomplishing project deliverables.
+* Support project managers and the business development team with cost estimation and proposals.

 ## Gas Turbine Applications Engineer (Systems Integrator)

-### MDS Aero Support Corporation | Ottawa (ON), Canada | December 2013 — Present
+### MDS Aero Support Corporation | Ottawa (ON), Canada | December 2013 — February 2022

-* Develop and deploy engine test facilities and test systems for aviation and industrial Gas Turbines with emphasis on Instrumentation and Software integration.
+* Developed and deployed custom-built test facilities and test systems for aviation, industrial, and marine Gas Turbine (GT) engines, emphasizing the following areas:
+	+ Data Acquisition System (DAS) applications and software development
+	+ Instrumentation and control systems
+	+ Mechanical static and dynamic systems (including rotor-dynamics)
+	+ Aerodynamic and acoustics design
+	+ Environmental engineering
+	+ Manufacturing, fabrication, production, and assembly
+	+ Facilities planning and construction

 * A few projects I worked on:
-	+ Maintenance, Repair, and Overhaul (MRO) facilities:
+	Maintenance, Repair, and Overhaul (MRO) facilities:
-		- Air France Industries KLM Engineering & Maintenance (France) – CFM56, GE90, GP7200, GEnx
+		- Air France Industries KLM Engineering & Maintenance (France) – CFM56-5B, CFM56-7B, GE90-115B, GE90-94B, EA GP7200, GEnx-1B, GEnx-2B
-		- GKN Aerospace (Sweden) – Volvo RM12 (Gripen fighter jet)
+		- GKN Aerospace (Sweden) – Volvo RM12 and RM16 (Gripen fighter jet)
-		- Vector Aerospace (Canada) – P&WC JT15D (multiple variants)
+		- Standard Aero (formerly Vector Aerospace) (Canada) – P&WC JT15D (multiple variants)
-		- Lockheed Martin Commercial Engine Solutions (Canada) – CFM56 (multiple variants)
+		- Lockheed Martin Commercial Engine Solutions (Canada) – CFM56-2A, CFM56-2B, CFM56-2C, CFM56-3, CFM56-5A, CFM56-5B, CFM56-5C, CFM56-7B, GE CF6-50C2
 		- Safran Aircraft Engine Services Morocco (Morocco) – CFM56 (multiple variants)
+		- Rolls-Royce (UK) – Console
+		- GA Telesis Engine Services (Finland) – CFM56-5B, CFM56-7B, GE CF6-80C2
-	+ Research and Development (R&D) facilities:
+	Research and Development (R&D) facilities:
 		- Rolls-Royce/ NASA Stennis Space Center (USA) – Outdoor Jet Engine Test Facility (development and certification testing)
-		- Safran Aircraft Engines (formerly Snecma) (France) – CFM LEAP (certification testing), CFM56 (endurance testing)
+		- Safran Aircraft Engines (formerly Snecma) (France) – CFM LEAP-1A (certification testing), CFM56 (endurance testing)
 		- MAN Energy Solutions (Germany) – Industrial Gas Turbine MGT6000-2S, MG8000-1S
+		- Siemens (Canada) – Industrial RB211
 		- MDS AeroTest/ GLACIER Test Facility (Canada) – Emissions system support
 		- AVIC Commercial Aircraft Engines (ACAE) / Aeroengine Corporation of China (AECC) (China) – Fan, Booster, HPC, and Turbine (development testing)
+		- Shanghai Electric Blower Works Co (China) – Compressor (development testing)

+* Interpreted contract technical requirements based on end-user needs and used these to develop project specifications, organize work breakdown structures, generate requirements matrices, and execute system-level project plans.
+* Maintained accountability through design, procurement, manufacturing, assembly, installation, commissioning and testing activities by maintaining tight liaison throughout their completion.
+* Developed execution strategies and communicated technical direction for the project's entire technical effort to achieve objectives defined by Management.
+Monitored activities and the generation of deliverables required to achieve the objectives and ensured any roadblocks were resolved.
+* Planned and managed the interfaces between the various subsystems that make up the project scope of work as well as between the various internal/external stakeholders on the individual subsystems.
+* Monitored test systems schedule, budget, and technical compliance.
+Identified, assessed, analyzed, and supported the design team with any related risks, nonconformances, change orders, or concerns.
+* Integrated multi-disciplinary knowledge of engineering to achieve the best overall product and service within the project's technical, cost and schedule constraints.
+Reviewed engineering team designs to ensure conformance and own multi-disciplinary.
+* Participated in the vendor selection process and liaised with the procurement Point of Contact to monitor vendor progress.
+* Planed the high-level engineering deliverable structure to support the smooth interface with the company Enterprise Resource Planning (ERP) system and procurement process.
+* Liaised with the production planner to track, monitor and manage the progress of work orders for materials ad subcontracts through the ERP system.
+* Traveled to customer sites worldwide to attend design reviews and monitor progress at the critical points of installation and commissioning.
+* Configured Data Acquisition System (DAS), prepared post-analysis report templates, created real-time display interfaces and automated test sequences to meet customer needs.
-* Define the relevant engine and facility parameters to be measured and calculated by the Data Acquisition System (DAS) for engine turbine testing.
+* Defined the relevant engine and facility parameters to be measured and calculated by the Data Acquisition System (DAS) for engine turbine testing.
-* Configure Data Acquisition System (DAS), prepare post-analysis report templates, create real-time display pages, and automate test sequences to meet customer needs.
-* Design the customer's operations consoles and the integration of HMI to control and monitor the DAS and facility equipment.
+* Designed the customer's operations consoles and the integration of HMI to control and monitor the DAS and facility equipment.
-* Support customer's operations of engine testing during and beyond the commissioning phase (Field Service Representative) for extended periods (6+ months).
-* Prepare and review technical documents: Engineering Specifications (ES), Design Briefs (DB), drawings (GA), Purchase Requests (PR), and Engineering Coordination Memos (ECM) for data acquisition software components, control/test systems, console design, and customer support.
+* Prepared/Supervised and reviewed technical documents: Engineering Specifications (ES), Design Briefs (DB), drawings (GA), Purchase Requests (PR), and Engineering Coordination Memos (ECM) for data acquisition software components, control/test systems, console design, and customer support.
-* Write and run in-house and on-site Acceptance Test Procedures (ATP) to validate deliverables comply with contract technical and commercial requirements.
+* Developed verification and test plans.
+Wrote and ran in-house and on-site Acceptance Test Procedures (ATP) with customers to validate deliverables that comply with contract technical and commercial requirements.
-* Participate in on-site installation and commissioning of the Data Acquisition System (DAS), including performing on-site Acceptance Test Procedures (ATP) with clients.
-* Use knowledge gained in the test cell environment to guide other engineering departments in the interpretation of customer requirements, and the design solutions required to meet those needs.
+* Supported customer's operations of GT engine testing during and beyond the commissioning phase (Field Service Representative) for extended periods (6+ months).
+Troubleshoot system behaviour anomalies, determine root cause, and the appropriate technical resolution.
-* Provide on-site and remote customer training in collaboration with Customer Service.
+* Provided on-site and remote customer training in collaboration with Customer Service.
+* Supported and prepared bids, proposals or tenders.

 ## Combustion & Pollutant Emissions Engineer - Aerothermal (intern)